 No, I don’t always smile this much while exercising; by squat number 843 (exaggerating, people!)
 I usually think unkind thoughts and make weird faces.

 The challenge consists of four basic exercises: push-ups, squats, sit-ups, and lunges.
 It’s super-simple but it’s not easy, because each day the reps increase.
 For instance, on day one, you’re only doing 5 push-ups but by the last day, that number has increased to 40.

 It’s your challenge and you only need to compete with yourself, so decide your own “rules” ahead of time and then go for it!
 Modify push-ups if you need to; do them on your knees, whatever.
 For sit-ups, I do some standard, some as crunches on a stability ball, and some reverse crunches.
 Do any kind of squat: sumo, goblet, plie, chair, etc; google these for photos or YouTube tutorials if you’re not familiar with them.
 You can do the lunge count for each leg, or divide the reps to do half on each leg.
 You could do all reps all at once, or do some in the morning and some later in the day.

 Just remember to use good form to prevent injury!
-A few of the most common mistakes: letting your front knee go forward past toes in the lunge; pulling on your neck during sit-ups; letting your butt sag or having hands too far forward during push-ups; not keeping enough weight in your heels during squats.
+A few of the most common mistakes: letting your front knee go forward past toes in the lunge; pulling on your neck during sit-ups; letting your butt sag or having hands too far forward during push-ups; allowing knees to cave toward each other or not keeping enough weight in your heels during squats.
 (If in doubt, find a YouTube tutorial to demonstrate!)

 Ken has been doing this 30-day challenge, too.
 Even if you don’t work out at the same time, having your spouse join the challenge will increase the likelihood you’ll complete it.